Orthotropics: as an approach to Your Child’s Crowded Teeth.

 Founder & Dentist

-Dr Eric Davis is well known in the healthcare industry as a leader in the field of Biological Dentistry.
+Dr Eric Davis is well known in the healthcare industry.
 Graduating in 1980 from the University of Queensland, Dr Davis has also pursued post-graduate studies in the areas of Clinical Nutrition and Medical Acupuncture, Neural Therapy, Homotoxicology and Electro acupuncture according to Voll.
 In 1986 he qualified as a Naturopathic Physician, and is a member of the Australian Naturopathic Practitioners Association.

 Dr Eric Davis treated Daniel with Orthotropics after meeting and studying with Dr John Mew, yet as a child himself had teeth extracted and traditional Braces.